NS

 4. Plan around weekend bans — Missing the Sunday driving ban cutoff means your truck sits idle for 24 hours

 5. Consider toll-free alternatives — France has extensive national roads (routes nationales) that are toll-free.
-Route optimization tools can identify these alternatives
+Route optimization tools can identify these alternatives.
+The trade-off is real, though: lower speeds and more hours against the tachograph — compare toll saved versus time spent, per lane

 FAQ